What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 - Humidity: Prefers high humidity.
 Consider using a humidifier or placing the pot on a tray filled with water and pebbles.

-- Fertilizing: Feed with a balanced liquid fertilizer during the growing season (spring and summer).
+- Fertilising: Feed with a balanced liquid fertiliser during the growing season (spring and summer).

 - Pruning: Remove dead or yellowing leaves to encourage new growth and maintain the plant’s appearance.